CICE-Consortium/CICE/doc/source/developer_guide/dg_dynamics.rst

 data is public and operated on during the model timestepping.
 The model timestepping actually takes place in the **CICE_RunMod.F90** file which is part of the driver code.

 The time manager was updated in early 2021.
-Additional information about the time manager can be found here, :ref:`timemangerplus`
+Additional information about the time manager can be found here, :ref:`timemanagerplus`